 A Real-Life Scenario

-A dentist recently found herself faced with a staff shortage, a not-so uncommon situation in this pandemic era.
+A dentist recently found herself faced with a staff shortage.
 Temporary staff, employed by an independent third-party company, were brought in to assist.
 The dentist was relying on the staff to have all the tools and materials needed for a procedure readily available.
 However, during the “time out” before the procedure commenced, she discovered that the specific supplies had not been obtained and were not readily available, potentially affecting the results and efficiency of the procedure.

 Does "Time Out" Apply to Dentists?